Oil hits highest in nearly 2 wks on Asian equity recovery

 Speculators also cut net long U.S. crude futures and options positions in the week to Feb.
 13 by the most since late August, the U.S. Commodity Futures Trading Commission (CFTC) said.

-(Reporting by Osamu Tsukimori; editing by Richard Pullin and Joseph Radford)
+(Reporting by Osamu Tsukimori; Editing by Richard Pullin and Joseph Radford)